huynguyen250896/geneSA/README.md

 ---
 The package geneSA is built to serve as a support tool for the paper "*[Improving existing analysis pipeline to identify and analyze cancer driver genes using multi-omics data](https://www.nature.com/articles/s41598-020-77318-1)*". </br> A log-rank test in univariate Cox regression analysis with a proportional hazards model is performed to examine an association between each gene and the survival rates of patients separately, and then adjust identified log-rank P-values following Benjamini-Hochberg FDR.
 Genes with adjusted log-rank P-values (also known as Q-values) <= 0.05 are preserved. </br>

 #### II.
-Data Struture
+Understanding the tool
 ---
-You must preprare the two kinds of the following data: *vt* and *df* (see the 'III.Implementation' section). </br>
-vt: a vector comprises genes of interest that you want to perform a survival association analysis with them individually. </br>
-df: a data frame (e.g., gene expression data) comprises its rows are patients, its columns are genes of interest (order of individual genes in *df* is the same as that in *vt*), its elements are gene expression levels (categorical variable: 1 = up-regulated, 0 = down-regulated, for example).
-NOTE that, the two last columns must essentially be (1) Overall Survival times of patients (continuous variables) and (2) Overall Survival status of patients (dichotomized variable: 1=death, 0 = alive).
-Alternatively, you can use DNA copy number alteration data or DNA methylation data or anything else (NOTE: categorical variable required) </br>
+The following are parameters provided by geneSA: </br>
+data: frame or matrix.
+It represents its rows are genomic features and its columns are samples.
+Note that samples in rows of `data` are included in your clinical data and in exactly the same order.

+time: numeric or integer column vector.
+It is overall survival time of all samples extracted from your clinical data.
+Note that samples in rows of clinical data are included in `data` and in exactly the same order before extracting it.

+status: binary column vector.
+It is overall survival status of all samples extracted from your clinical data (usually coded as 1 = death, 2 = alive).
+Note that samples in rows of clinical data are included in `data` and in exactly the same order before extracting it.

 Please download datasets [Dataset.zip](https://github.com/huynguyen250896/geneSA/blob/master/Dataset.zip) as examples to well grasp GeneSA's requirement on data structure. </br>

 #### III.
 Pipeline